amirahnasihah/cheat-basic-tips/README.md

-# Cheat Sheets or Keyboard Shortcuts found or downloaded
+# Cheat Sheets or Keyboard Shortcuts found

 All goes to the original owner.
 Thanks to them!